Sustainability / Environmental ReportInformation Disclosure in Line with TCFD Recommendations

 Metrics and Targets

-The Group has listed “Repond to climate change,” “Provide environment-friendly materials and technology,” and “Contribute to the development of a circular society” as three of its 15 key sustainability issues (materiality), and has set KPIs for each.
+The Group has listed “Respond to climate change,” “Provide environment-friendly materials and technology,” and “Contribute to the development of a circular society” as three of its 15 key sustainability issues (materiality), and has set KPIs for each.
 For “Respond to climate change” we will further develop energy-saving measures to achieve GHG emission reduction targets and carbon neutrality by 2050.
-In addition, we are promoting the introduction of an in-house certification system, the “Certification System for the Contribution to Build a Circular Society," and we will build a structure to visualize the level of contributions.
+In addition, in January 2025, we launched an in-house certification system, the “Certification System for the Contribution to Build a Circular Society” (System name: CycloVia).
+In April 2025, we also implemented an internal carbon pricing system.
+We will build a new structure by utilizing these systems as indicators of risks and opportunities.

 |